 Just like disclosing your prices forces you to be aware of your niche and your product’s value, being non-transparent makes you invest in the sales process.
 The bigger your account value is, the more sales support you need to serve big-fish businesses.

 It means that the Customer Acquisition Cost raises, and you need to spend time and money on maintaining your sales team.
+Implementing a recurring revenue model can help offset these costs by providing predictable income streams.
 Policies over sales commissions and product discounts become a solid part of your company too.

 Hiding the pricing increases customer friction, lowers the acquisition potential and makes you maintain a sales team.
+When making pricing changes, it is important to consider the impact on existing customers to avoid churn and maintain loyalty.
 At the same time, you can capture clients of more significant volume.

 Pricing transparency comes down to a couple of questions that every SaaS company should ask themselves.